Boukebya/ADB/README.md

 # <a id="installation" />Installation

-## Create vertex account
+## Setup Google Cloud account

 Prerequisites

-Before you can use Document AI, you need to make sure that you have a Google Cloud Platform project, the Document AI API enabled, a document processor created, and service account credentials downloaded.
+Before you can use Document AI; one of the many tools of Vertex AI, you need to make sure that you have a Google Cloud Platform project, the Document AI API enabled, a document processor created, and service account credentials downloaded.

 Instructions